symfony/symfony-docs/logging/handlers.rst

 it will slow down your application if Elasticsearch takes time to answer.
 Even if all HTTP calls are done asynchronously.

-In a development environment, it's fine to keep the default configuration: for each log, an HTTP request will be made to push the log to Elasticsearch.
+In a development environment, it is fine to keep the default configuration: for each log, an HTTP request will be made to push the log to Elasticsearch.

-In a production environment, it's highly recommended to wrap this handler in a handler with buffering capabilities (like the ``FingersCrossedHandler`` or ``BufferHandler``) in order to call Elasticsearch only once with a bulk push.
+In a production environment, it is highly recommended to wrap this handler in a handler with buffering capabilities (like the ``FingersCrossedHandler`` or ``BufferHandler``) in order to call Elasticsearch only once with a bulk push.
 For even better performance and fault tolerance, a proper `ELK stack`_ is recommended.